Misba0019/html_basics/README.md

 # Html basics

 ## Overview

-Welcome to the HTML Basics repository!
-This project provides a guide to foundational HTML concepts, including syntax, common elements, forms, and input types.
+**Welcome to the HTML Basics repository!** This project provides a guide to foundational HTML concepts, including syntax, common elements, forms, and input types.
 Perfect for beginners and those refreshing their skills, it offers practical examples to help you master HTML.

+---

 ## Topics